Caribbean style corn pie

-- 1 handful of pimento peppers chopped finely (if available- if not use another bell pepper)
+- 1 handful of pimento peppers chopped finely (if available- if not use a small green bell pepper)

-- 2 cups grated cheese of choice (I mixed cheddar in the pie and Parmesan for the topping)
+- 2 cups grated cheese of choice (I used old white cheddar)

 - Salt and pepper to taste

-If your using whole kernel corn then drain and reserve liquid from the cans.
-Pour liquid into measuring cup and top up with water until you have two cups worth of liquid (If you’re using cream corn or frozen corn just add 11⁄2 cups water/broth)
+- Drain whole kernel corn reserving liquid from the cans.
+Pour liquid into measuring cup and top up with water or broth until you have 1 ½ cups liquid in total

-In a large bowl combine and whisk corn liquid or water/broth and eggs
+- In a large bowl whisk corn liquid or water/broth and eggs

-Meanwhile heat an oven safe skillet (11 inch) to medium heat and add your oil and butter to pan and then add your onions, peppers, garlic and thyme and sauté until onions are soft and translucent.
+- Meanwhile heat oil and melt butter in a skillet at medium heat.
+Add shallots, peppers, hot pepper, garlic, green onion and thyme and sauté until onions are soft and translucent.
 Season with salt and pepper.

-Remove from heat and add half the cheese into mixture stirring it in well.
+- Remove from heat and add ½ the cheese into mixture stirring it in well.
 This is a good time to check and see if you need more salt and pepper after the cheese is added.
 Add more if needed

-Top with the rest of the cheese and bake for 30 minutes or until it’s golden brown
+- Bake for 25- 30 minutes or until it’s golden brown

-Let stand for 15-20 minutes before cutting to allow it to set.
-(I don’t mind mine a little runny so I dig right in)
+- Let stand for 15-20 minutes before cutting to allow it to set.